 We had to rethink the way we did software design.
 Our expertise, talent, techniques, and tools were still very much necessary, but how they were executed, who was involved with them, and their timing all required change.

 The value designers brought to the creation process was now distributed to other roles on the team. (...)
 Design facilitation was now a much bigger part of our process, as was a broader understanding of all the other elements (...) that encompassed user experience.

 Jeff Gothelf concludes his experience story with the following advice for adopting agile:

 If you're struggling to figure out where you fit in an agile world, I urge to take a look at your current process and see how you can reconfigure the value you bring to meet the demands of nimble teams.
 In addition, look beyond your role and into your competencies.
 What else can you bring to your team beyond what your job title dictates?

 In “Developing UX Agility: Letting Go of Perfection”, members of a user experience design team Carissa Demetris, Chris Farnum, Joanna Markel, and Serena Rosenhan describe their experiences when moving from a waterfall development approach to an agile development process:

 The agile literature that informed our agile champions did not mention UX activities, so it was up to our UX Design team to work out what it would mean for us to work within an agile framework.

-They became concerned about their place in the product development world:
+They became concerned about their place in the product development world with agile:

 It was not possible for us to add value to the development effort in all of the ways we had previously.
 To be successful in an agile development model, we had to change how we thought about our roles and our value proposition and recognize some new opportunities for UX designers that come from reframing how we work in an agile context.